Ed Sheeran: Gingerbread Man Records

 In March 2015, Sheeran announced he was setting up a record label, Gingerbread Man Records, which is a deal with Warner Music Group.
 The label was launched in August 2015 alongside its accompanying YouTube channel.
 Jamie Lawson, the label's first signee, met Sheeran while they were both in London's folk circuit.
 Lawson released his self-titled debut album on 9 October 2015, which has earned him a number one in the UK Albums Chart.
 Sheeran signed his second artist, Foy Vance, in November 2015.
-Maisie Peters also signed with the label in 2021.
+Maisie Peters also signed with the label in 2021, and released her first debut studio album You Signed Up for This in August 2021.
+Gingerbread Man Records has now released 14 albums by these 3 artists and Sheeran himself.

 Bertie Blossoms

 On 29 September 2019, Sheeran announced he was teaming up with his manager Stuart Camp to open a bar located on Portobello Road in Notting Hill.
 The bar is called "Bertie Blossoms", and named after his wife Cherry Seaborn.
+Their restaurant is described as "blending Spanish flair, British comfort, and a little bit of everything else we love from around the world.
+Think crispy bites, bold flavours and dishes made for sharing, because let’s be honest, it’s more fun that way."